ufvceiec/EEGRAPH/CONTRIBUTING.md

 ### :scroll: Licensing
 When you sumbit your code to EEGraph, you implicitly agree to adopt the associated licenses.
-Your work will be distributed under [MIT License](https://github.com/ufvceiec/EEGRAPH/blob/develop-refactor/LICENSE) once your pull request is merged.
+Your work will be distributed under [GPL-3.0 License](https://github.com/ufvceiec/EEGRAPH/blob/develop-refactor/LICENSE) once your pull request is merged.

 ## :bulb: Suggesting a feature
 If you have a good idea for a feature please let us know!
 From improvements for already existing functionalities to completely new features.